pavannaik3009/Business-Data-Visualization/README.md

 If Anaconda distribution is installed then, install pandas as shown [here](https://docs.anaconda.com/anaconda/navigator/tutorials/pandas/)

 ```
-We use pandas to merge all the monthly files and generate a combined csv file.
-To select a few
+We use pandas to merge all the monthly files and generate a combined .csv file, and selected a few
-Airlines of interest.
-Pandas is used to extract the required information and finally only the
+airlines of interest.
+Pandas is used to extract the required data and finally, only the
-data required for those airlines are concatenated into a single data frame and a final csv file
+data required for those airlines are concatenated into a single data frame and made into a final .csv file.
-of interest is generated.
 ```

 The Jupyter Notebook can be found [here.](https://github.com/pavannaik3009/BusinessDataVisualization/blob/master/DataMunging.ipynb)